DecisionsDev/decisions-on-kafka/Readme.md

 Some advantages of message driven architecture are the scalability with load balancing, and the asynchronous communication.
 This type of architecture is based on a broker allowing to subscribe to a topic and publish messages.

-In this sample we show how to use IBM Operational Decision Manager (ODM) with Apache Kafka which is a distributed streaming plateform allowing to setup a message driven architecture.
+In this sample we show how to use IBM Operational Decision Manager (ODM) with Apache Kafka which is a distributed streaming platform allowing to setup a message driven architecture.
 ![Sample Architecture](docs/images/architecture.png)

 In the sample architecture, we have Client Applications sending a loan request and Decision Services executing the loan request against a ruleset, for more information about the loan validation sample, see the References section.
 Message driven architecture
-We have one kafka broker and two topics in the sample architecture.
+We have one Kafka broker and two topics in the sample architecture.
 The first topic is for Client Applications to put their loan request, and the second topic is for replies where the Decision Services put the result after executing against a ruleset.
-All the Decision Services have the same kafka consumer group, and Client Applications have different consumer groups.
+All the Decision Services have the same Kafka consumer group, and Client Applications have different consumer groups.

 ### Workflow Description

-1. N Client applications act as kafka Producer and send their payload to the topic named Requests.
+1. N Client applications act as Kafka Producer and send their payload to the topic named Requests.

 2. M Decision Services implementing ODM which act as a Kafka consumer and execute the payload.